RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/dynamics.md

       {
         'A': 'Partially Correct!
 Drawing on paper requires to compensate for the friction on the paper and the weight of the pen.', 'B': 'Correct!
-Lifting an object requires calculating torque and motor force – core to dynamics - to compensate for the object s weight and ensure that it does not slip from the grip.', 'C': 'Correct!
+Lifting an object requires calculating torque and motor force – core to dynamics - to compensate for the object s weight and ensure that it does not slip from the grip.', 'D': 'Correct!
 Turning on a light requires to apply the right amount of force – core to dynamics - to let the switch move.', },
       'Incorrect.
 Think about which action requires real effort or force.'
     )">